sp-hash/TeamBlackMiner/FAQ.md

 Soon, we hope.
 It will be included.

+## What is the best pools for this miner ?

+Since, TBM can produce 1-2 % stales with high intensity (--xintensity) pools that reward stale shares is the best for this miner.
+Alså a high difficulty pool is recoomended with a high intensity setting.
+Note that the ethereum blockchain rewards stale work/blocks.
+They are called uncle blocks.
+The uncle blocks are protecting the security of the blockchain.

+Good pools for TBMiner:
++ Miningpoolhub (100% reward for stale shares)
++ 2miners (100% reward for stale shares)
++ nanopool (100% reward for stale shares)
++ woolypooly (100% reward for stale shares)
++ ezil (70% reward for stale shares)
++ hiveon (80% reward for stale shares)

+## What is the best --xinstensity settings.

+You can try for yourself or ask others.
+Different GPU cards might have different best setting, both with OC and the intensity setting.
+And the pool is important.

 ## It says the pool is not supported ?

 Ask us to add it.
 We will configure the miner.